 There will be an opportunity for submitters to speak directly to the mayor and councillors at an oral hearing on 9 November 2017.

 There are links to further information about the legislation that enables this policy work at the bottom of this page.

 Media can contact the Communications team in the first instance.

 What could happen after consultation?

 If a policy is adopted following the consultation phase this year, Easter Sunday trading could come into effect in 2018.
 This would allow time for businesses to plan and work with their employees on how they might implement a policy.

 Links to other useful information and advice about Easter Sunday Trading

-These links may be useful if you are thinking about getting involved in consultation later in the year.
+These links may be useful if you are thinking about getting involved in consultation.

 Q&A on the legislation change (including advice to employers and employees)